backloop/remember/README.md

 ### Pre-requisites
 * autossh package must be installed
-* Automated login from OFFISTE_SERVER to ONSITE_SERVER must be configured (public keys must be shared from OFFISTE_SERVER to ONSITE_SERVER and known_hosts file on OFFSITE_SERVER must be updated with ONSITE_SERVER's public credentials).
+* Automated login from OFFSITE_SERVER to ONSITE_SERVER must be configured (public keys must be shared from OFFSITE_SERVER to ONSITE_SERVER and known_hosts file on OFFSITE_SERVER must be updated with ONSITE_SERVER's public credentials).
 The most straight forward method is to manually configure a normal ssh login from OFFSITE_SERVER to ONSITE_SERVER that can be performed without user interaction.

 ### Installationon on OFFSITE_SERVER
 ```